turingschool-examples/backend_mod_1_prework/README.md

 This repository will walk you through the Mod 1 Pre-work for the Backend program at Turing.

-Each day has a folder containing a `README.md` file with instructions for the day, exercises, and questions.
-Please complete all the exercises and questions, as well as lessons listed in the day's readme.
+Each day has a folder containing a `README.md` file with instructions for the section, exercises, and questions.
+Please complete all the exercises and questions, as well as lessons listed in the section's README.

 ### Pre-work Index